damgam0288/TCH-AutoGrid/README.md

 # TCH-AutoGrid

+## Summary
-Javascript code to detect grid lines and extend them to the edge of the page
+This is a Javascript project for my workplace.
+It detects grid lines in a chosen document, and extends them to the edge of the page.